Things To Do In Tin Can Bay

 You’re also able to book one of the many activities that are popular in the town such as the surf and sand safari escape, swimming, Fraser Island tours, boat hire, fishing trips, bird watching, skydiving and many other activities.

-There are also a few good restaurants on Rainbow Beach such as Fish and Chips, Ocean Breeze Seafood, Arcobaleno on the Beach.
+There are also a few good restaurants at Rainbow Beach that offer fish and chips, Ocean Breeze Seafood, and Arcobaleno on the Beach.

 As we can see there are a lot of options that can satisfy everyone’s needs and desires, and it’s also a very affordable town to stay in.